 So, are natural sugars better than processed sugars?
 You bet.
 Why?
 Well, believe it or not, the human body needs sugar to survive.
 Sugars are simply a form of carbohydrates.
 Something your body needs (in moderation) to stay awake, alert, and energized.

 The problem with processed sugar?
-It’s often dumped into food in excess, and the foods it’s added to usually don’t have a great nutritional profile to begin with.
+It’s often dumped into food in excess, and the foods it’s added to usually don’t have a great nutritional profile, to begin with.

-Whereas the sugars we obtain from fruits and vegetables are accompanied by a wide array of nutrients, enzymes, vitamins, and minerals, all which help assist our bodies in breaking down sugar and putting it to good use.
+Whereas the sugars we obtain from fruits and vegetables are accompanied by a wide array of nutrients, enzymes, vitamins, and minerals, all of which help assist our bodies in breaking down sugar and putting it to good use.

-How To Cut Sugar Quick – The Elimination Approach
+How to Cut Sugar Quick – the Elimination Approach

 The American Heart Association suggests that women consume no more than 25 grams of sugar a day and that men consume no more than 36 grams of sugar a day.